-If even a single large repository on Github might require gargantuan effort to assimilate and analyse how it unfolds in cultural-economic-technical space, what hope do digital social researchers have in analysing even a platform such as Github?
-One response might be to say that we should be look for order in scale.
-That is, the forms of order digital sociology needs to analyse include the persistent or isometric scale rather than the uncertainties of scale (allometric scaling).
-Github has millions of members, more than ten million repositories (according to its own reports), and is barely coherent because of the explosive growth in hardware platforms, media forms and ways of writing code found there.
-Yet great commonalities of practice occur on different scales.
-For instance, a particular code construct to retrieve a web page and extract its text content might be imitated or reinvented in thousands of different projects.
-The same kinds of software are re-implemented or imitated across many different projects, often with only small variations. iewed from another another angle, tVhose commonalities of practice point to astounding differences: the same code constructs might be found in projects focusing on an ecommerce platform, ecological models of rainforest species diversity, Mozilla Foundation's Firefox browser, the Linux kernel, a library to manipulate financial data, or a modified version of the Android operating system for smart phones.
-In short, in many of the settings it encounters, digital social research finds little coherence.
-It finds fractally dimensioned patterns almost of social action and transaction, linked by the common practices, formats and materials (code patterns, repository mechanisms), but varying widely in time and space, from ephemeral repositories that an individual creates and abandons, to large organisations coordinating projects of long duration.
+This leaves digital sociology in an interesting position.
+On the one hand, the Github data allows us to locate an important device – Linux – in the field of devices.
+The way certain devices attract work, imitations, and variations can be seen from the event data.
+And the incorporation of Linux into other devices – for instance, the Android platform – can also be gauged.
+These ongoing alignments and associations are important features of the field of devices.
+Yet other great patterns of practice on other scales do not immediately surface in the Github data.
+For instance, we know that particular code constructs are imitated or reinvented in thousands of different projects.
+We know too that same kinds of software device are re-implemented or imitated across in different languages, or for different platforms, often with only small variations.
+These common patterns striate the field of devices, but barely appear in the Github-formatted data.
+Those cross-cutting patterns span devices and weave them together in surprising conjunctions: the same code constructs might be found in projects focusing on an ecommerce platform, ecological models of rainforest species diversity, Mozilla Foundation's Firefox browser, the Linux kernel, a library to manipulate financial data, or a modified version of the Android operating system for smart phones.
+In short, despite the domain-spanning dynamics of the field of devices, the way in which code migrates across social fields cannot be readily analysed .
+In exploring the field of devices, digital sociology finds highly diverse domains of social action and transaction, linked by the common practices, formats and materials (code patterns, repository mechanisms).